Pints In 30 Liter Keg

 2. Accounting for Deadhead:

 Deadhead is difficult to quantify precisely without specific knowledge of your dispensing system and keg.
-However, it's reasonable to assume a loss of anywhere between 2% and 5% of the total keg volume.
+On the flip side, it's reasonable to assume a loss of anywhere between 2% and 5% of the total keg volume.
 Let's illustrate this:

 • Assuming a 3% deadhead loss: